The Commodity Channel Index: what it is and how to use it

 CCI = (Typical Price - 20 Period Simple Moving Average, or SMA, of TP) / (0.015 x Mean Deviation)

-The mean deviation can be calculated by subtracting the 20-period SMA of the typical price from the typical price and afterwards use the absolute values for the obtained results.
+The mean deviation can be calculated by subtracting the 20-period SMA of the typical price from the typical price and afterwards using the absolute values for the obtained results.
 Finally, you should add the absolute values and divide the result with the number of periods (20) to get the mean deviation.

 How to read the Commodity Channel Index